Spring Semester Courses

 >> Related factsheet: “How Core courses satisfy the BU Hub”

 HUB (not CAS!)
 CC 192: Collegiate Publishing – The Core Journal.
-Spring.
+Spring 2024.
 This BU Hub co-curricular is designed to run as a hands-on publishing workshop.
 Over the course of the semester, students will produce The Journal of the Core Curriculum, the annual print anthology of the Core community.
 Throughout the stages of editorial and production work, we will consider how social and professional aspects of publishing mediate the relationship between individuals and communities.
 Prerequisite: completion of at least one CAS CC course.
-Hub credits: Individual in the Community.
+Hub units: The Individual in Community.